ljunggren/boozang-docs/README.md

 **The Comment action**

 The comment actions add a comment, or annotation, to the application.
-To add a comment, simply click on the Plus icon and select Add Comment, and select the element in the application page to Comment.
+To add a comment, click on the Plus icon and select Add Comment, and select the element in the application page to Comment.
 You can write directly into the Comment dialog on the application.

 **Running a test with comments**

 When running a test with comments, the test will execute and stop at the first comment.
-To go to the next comment, simply press play again and the test will continue executing until it finishes or hits the next comment.
+To go to the next comment, press play again and the test will continue executing until it finishes or hits the next comment.
 This is very useful when fixing look & feel issues, as several issues can be recorded in the same test case.

 ### Refresh window/Load page